zpropheter/okta-dev-account-migration-tool/README.md

 # envsync

-> ⚠️ Envsync is currently in ALPHA.
-Beta release is on track for early May 2025.
+> ⚠️ Envsync is currently in BETA.
+Let us know about any bugs by filing a GitHub issue!

 This tool helps you back up and restore configuration from Okta developer accounts.
 It extends the [Okta CLI Client](https://github.com/okta/okta-cli-client) to handle batch operations on all supported API endpoints which may have data to back up.